9 best resistance bands 2024: tried, tested and reviewed

 How to buy the best resistance band for you

-Resistance bands come in several basic styles, such as individual tubes, heavy duty superbands and mini bands; the best bands all depend on what you need them for.
+Resistance bands come in several basic styles, such as individual tubes, heavy-duty superbands and mini bands; the best bands all depend on what you need them for.

-Most resistance bands are made out of latex or rubber, so keep an eye out for allergy-free materials if your skin is sensitive to the former.
+Most resistance bands are made of latex or rubber, so keep an eye out for allergy-free materials if your skin is sensitive to the former.

-How we tested the best resistance bands
+How we test the best resistance bands

 To see which are the best resistance bands, we performed a number of exercises, varying them based on the type of band we were testing.

 For the mini bands on this list (the ones without any handles), we used one medium-tension band from each brand to perform two sets of 10 reps for lateral arm raises, and one set of 10 reps for lateral walks with a lower-tension band.
-For any tube-style bands (the ones with handles), we used them for two sets of 10 reps for bicep curls and chest presses
+For any tube-style bands (the ones with handles), we used them for two sets of 10 reps for bicep curls and chest presses.

 We put the superbands through the same paces as the tubes, in addition to one set (10 reps each) of assisted pull-ups and another of resisted standard push-ups.